cecik4/chatbot/README.md

 ## Running the Application

+1. Insert your OpenAI API Key

-To run the Streamlit application in your default web browser:
+2. Run the Streamlit application in your default web browser:

 ```bash
 streamlit run app.py